-Northwood House, a magnificent Grade II* listed late Georgian manor house set in a 20 acre park, is the main venue and weekend box office for the Literary Festival.
+The base for our charity offices and live events Northwood House is a magnificent Grade II* listed late Georgian manor house set in a 20 acre park, is the main venue and weekend box office for the Literary Festival.
 Occupying a prime position above Cowes, the star listing is for the House’s incredible painted function rooms where the talks take place.

 Purchased by George Ward in 1793 and extended and improved by his heir, George Henry Ward, the House has a varied and interesting past including hosting elaborate entertainments for royalty and Victorian history, serving as a convent and acting as a convalescent VAD hospital in the First World War.
 The House and Park were gifted to Cowes Urban District in 1929.
 Today the estate is the responsibility of Northwood House Charitable Trust Company Limited.

 A regular supporter of the Isle of Wight Literary Festival the RYS hosts receptions and fundraisers in their impressive club house know locally as “The Castle”.

 Founded on 1 June 1815 in the Thatched House Tavern in St James’s, London as The Yacht Club by 42 gentlemen interested in sea yachting, the original members decided to meet in London and in Cowes twice a year, to discuss yachting over dinner.
 Membership was restricted to those who owned a vessel not under 10 tons.
 Today this is interpreted as any gentleman or lady, “actively interested in yachting”.
 The Earl of Yarborough, later first Commodore of the Yacht Club, welcomed the Prince Regent as a member in 1817.
 In 1820, when the Prince Regent became George IV, it was renamed the Royal Yacht Club.